VikTT7861/password-generator/README.md

 ## Run development server

 To execute it, yo need to do the following steps:
-1. Run `npm install` command to install the dependencies
+1. Run `npm i` command to install the dependencies
+2. RUN  `npm i ejs` command to install ejs for templates
 2. Run `npm run dev` command to run the server

 ---